Black Seminoles: Texas community

-In 1870, the U.S. Army invited black Seminoles to return from Mexico to serve as army scouts for the United States.
-The black Seminole Scouts (originally an African American unit despite the name) played a lead role in the Texas-Indian Wars of the 1870s, when they were based at Fort Clark, Texas, the home of the Buffalo Soldiers.
+In 1870, the U.S. Army invited Black Seminoles to return from Mexico to serve as army scouts for the United States.
+The Black Seminole Scouts (originally an African American unit despite the name) played a lead role in the Texas-Indian Wars of the 1870s, when they were based at Fort Clark, Texas, the home of the Buffalo Soldiers.
 The scouts became famous for their tracking abilities and feats of endurance.
 Four men were awarded the Medal of Honor, three for an 1875 action against the Comanche.

 After the close of the Texas Indian Wars, the scouts remained stationed at Fort Clark in Brackettville, Texas.
 The Army disbanded the unit in 1914.
 The veterans and their families settled in and around Brackettville, where scouts and family members were buried in its cemetery.
-The town remains the spiritual center of the Texas-based black Seminoles.
+The town remains the spiritual center of the Texas-based Black Seminoles.
 In 1981, descendants at Brackettville and the Little River community of Oklahoma met for the first time in more than a century, in Texas for a Juneteenth reunion and celebration.

+In 1980, Ian Hancock released a publication titled The Texas Seminoles and Their Language, focusing on the Texas Seminoles.
+His research emphasizes the distinct linguistic and historical features of this group that is influenced by the Gullah dialect and culture.

+Seminole Days

+Seminole Days brings Black Seminole Scouts’ descendants back to Brackettville, Texas, for a heritage and community reunion.
+The Seminole Indian Scouts Cemetery Association organizes the annual Seminole Days celebration.
+Descendants of Black Seminole Scouts hike to Seminole Canyon, Texas, taking the same route as their forefathers.

 Florida and Bahamas

-Black Seminole descendants continue to live in Florida today.
+Afro-Seminole descendants continue to live in Florida today.
 They can enroll in the Seminole Tribe of Florida if they meet its membership criteria for blood quantum: one-quarter Seminole ancestry.
-About 50 black Seminoles, all of whom have at least one-quarter Seminole ancestry, live on the Fort Pierce Reservation, a 50-acre parcel taken in trust in 1995 by the Department of Interior for the Tribe as its sixth reservation.
+About 50 Black Seminoles, all of whom have at least one-quarter Seminole ancestry, live on the Fort Pierce Reservation, a 50-acre parcel taken in trust in 1995 by the Department of Interior for the Tribe as its sixth reservation.

-Descendants of Black Seminoles, who identify as Bahamian, reside on Andros Island in the Bahamas.
+Descendants of Afro-Seminoles, who identify as Bahamian, reside on Andros Island in the Bahamas in an Area called Red Bay.
 A few hundred refugees had left in the early nineteenth century from Cape Florida to go to the British colony for sanctuary from American enslavement.
-After banning its participation in the Atlantic slave trade in 1807, in 1818 Britain declared that slaves who arrived in the Bahamas from outside the British West Indies would be manumitted.
-In 1833 Britain abolished slavery throughout its Empire.
-They have been sometimes referred to as "black Indians", in recognition of their history.
+After banning its participation in the Atlantic slave trade in 1807, in 1818 Britain declared that African slaves or slaves who arrived in the Bahamas from outside the British West Indies would be manumitted.
+In addition, in 1833 Britain abolished slavery throughout its Empire.